SumoLogic/sumologic-otel-collector/pkg/exporter/sumologicexporter/README.md

     translate_attributes: {true, false}

     # list of regexes for attributes which should be sent as metadata,
-    # use OpenTelemetry attribute names, see "Metadata translation" documentation
+    # use OpenTelemetry attribute names, see "Attribute translation" documentation
     # chapter from this document.
     metadata_attributes:
       - <regex1>